clarkfw/instument-pitch/README.md

 # instument-pitch
-A command line tool for determining the pitch and volume of a instrument
+A command line tool for determining the pitch and volume of an instrument

 Here's the demo:
 ![demo](doc/demo.jpg)